In-house Vs. Outsourced Fleet Management

 For decades, Walmart has been the undisputed front-runner in US retail sales.
-One of the major factors that contributed to its success is its tight control over its retail logistics.
-As a result, it holds a comfortable edge over its competitors like Kroger, Costco or Target due to its profitable fleet mix decisions.
+One of the significant factors that contributed to its success is its tight control over its retail logistics.
+As a result, it holds a comfortable edge over its competitors like Kroger, Costco, and Target due to its profitable fleet mix decisions.

 Factors that determine whether retail businesses should opt for owned or outsourced fleet

 Being a retail business, you might have heard a lot of noise made from multiple directions on this question, and we understand that might be puzzling about whether to opt for an owned or outsourced fleet.
 But don’t worry: You are not alone.

 Before finalizing your fleet management approach, it is crucial to understand the factors that determine them.
 This would help avoid the confusion you face while making this decision.

 The decision to opt for an owned or outsourced fleet depends on the delivery volumes you deal with daily.

 The most important question is whether your business can handle enough delivery volumes to keep your resources engaged.
 Recruiting and managing drivers for an entire working shift becomes highly expensive, especially when most deliveries take place in a small time frame, often just two hours a day.
 You require accurate predictability in demand to keep your in-house team operational at full capacity.